Yes You Can (album)

-Yes You Can is the third studio album by British singer-songwriter Steve Harley.
-It was released by CTE in Europe in 1992 and by Food For Thought Records in the UK in 1993.
+Yes You Can is the third solo studio album by British singer-songwriter Steve Harley.
+It was released by CTE in Europe in 1992 and by Food For Thought Records in the UK on 4 May 1993.

 Yes You Can was Harley's first studio album since 1979's The Candidate.
 It contains songs he wrote and originally recorded in the 1980s alongside newer material.
 The album was produced by Harley and Matt Butler, except "Rain in Venice" which was produced Mickie Most, Harley and Butler, and "Irresistible" which was produced by Most and Harley.